javitorres/datalakeStudio/README.md

 If you have ChatGPT credentials, you can use the SQL assistant, which will have context about the tables and their fields.

+Frontend is built with Vue.js and backend with Python Flask.

 # Project build with Docker